1. Working with Text

 In this example, we access the Editor from an action.
 The source code for the Java class in this example is EditorIllustrationAction.

 To register the action, we must add the corresponding elements to the <actions> section of the plugin configuration file plugin.xml.
-For more information, refer to the Registering Actions section of the Actions Tutorial.
-The EditorIllustrationAction action is registered in the group EditorPopupMenu so it will be available from the context menu when focus is on the editor:
+For more information, refer to the Registering a Custom Action section.
+The EditorIllustrationAction action is registered in the group EditorPopupMenu so it will be available from the context menu when the focus is on the editor:

 Defining the Menu Action's Visibility

-To determine conditions by which the action will be visible and available requires EditorIllustrationAction to override the AnAction.update() method.
-For more information, refer to Extending the Update Method section of the Actions Tutorial.
+Determining conditions by which the action will be visible and available requires EditorIllustrationAction to override the AnAction.update() method.
+For more information, refer to

 To work with a selected part of the text, it's reasonable to make the menu action available only when the following requirements are met:

-Additional steps will show how to check these conditions through obtaining instances of Project and Editor objects, and how to show or hide the action's menu items based on them.
+Additional steps will show how to check these conditions through getting instances of Project and Editor objects, and how to show or hide the action's menu items based on them.

 Getting an Instance of the Active Editor from an Action Event